Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Introduction

 \subsection{Motivations for New RAQR Architectures}

-Currently, the research landscape of RAQR-aided wireless systems is predominantly focused on the conventional two-color (2C) laser architecture \cite{ref_cui_mimo, 11161431, 10972179, 11301641, 11429587}, employing a ladder-type excitation scheme to realize the four-level (4L) electronic transition of Rydberg atoms.
+Currently, the research landscape of RAQR-aided wireless systems is predominantly focused on the conventional two-color (2C) laser architecture \cite{ref_cui_mimo, 10972179, 11301641, 11429587}, employing a ladder-type excitation scheme to realize the four-level (4L) electronic transition of Rydberg atoms.
 The {2C4L-RAQR} utilizes a probe laser and a coupling laser to drive the atoms into a coherent dark state via two-photon resonance.
 However, despite the established efficacy of the conventional 2C4L-RAQR, it is constrained by three fundamental limitations:

-\begin{enumerate} \item \textbf{The Engineering and Cost Problem:} The reliance on a high-power blue laser, e.g., the wavelength of coupling laser $\lambda\subrm{c} \approx 480-510$ nm \cite{ref_thaicharoen_all_ir}, is a major engineering barrier.
-The blue laser is notoriously expensive, physically bulky, and high-power \cite{zuo2025high}, which makes the standard 2C4L-RAQR impractical for low-cost, compact or field-deployable units.
+\begin{enumerate} \item \textbf{The Engineering and Cost Problem:} The reliance on a high-power short-wavelength laser, e.g., the wavelength of coupling laser $\lambda\subrm{c} \approx 480-510$ nm \cite{ref_thaicharoen_all_ir}, is a major engineering barrier.
+The {blue/green} laser is notoriously expensive, physically bulky, and high-power \cite{zuo2025high}, which makes the standard 2C4L-RAQR impractical for low-cost, compact or field-deployable units.

-\item \textbf{The Fundamental Sensitivity Limit:} The sensitivity of RAQR is inversely proportional to the linewidth of EIT.
-In a room-temperature thermal vapor cell, the 4L transition scheme with 2C lasers suffers from a large wavelength mismatch between the infrared probe and the blue coupling lasers.
-The residual Doppler broadening creates a fundamental floor for the EIT linewidth and masks the atomic response to weak signals, creating a bottleneck for ultimate sensitivity \cite{ref_prajapati_sensitivity}.
+\item \textbf{The Fundamental Sensitivity Limit:} In general, the sensitivity of RAQR is inversely proportional to the linewidth of EIT.
+In a room-temperature thermal vapor cell, the 4L transition scheme with 2C lasers suffers from a large wavelength mismatch between the infrared probe and the {blue/green} coupling lasers.
+The residual Doppler broadening creates a fundamental floor for the EIT linewidth and masks the atomic response to weak signals, reducing the receiver sensitivity \cite{ref_prajapati_sensitivity}.

 \item \textbf{The Frequency Access Limit:} In the typical 2C4L excitation scheme, atoms are driven to a Rydberg $D$-state with orbital angular momentum $l=2$ \cite[Table~1]{10972179}.
 Resonant detection from these $D$-states is physically constrained by the large energy gaps to the adjacent allowed states, restricting the detectable frequencies to the high-GHz or THz range \cite{prajapati2024high}\footnote{For detecting strategic low-frequency bands, the conventional transition scheme in the 2C4L-RAQR can use inefficient off-resonant mechanisms, e.g., alternating current (AC) Stark shift \cite{song2024continuous, hu2022continuously}, but inherently limits sensitivity.
 While direct current (DC) Stark tuning can be used to force a resonance \cite{Simons2021Continuous, ouyang2023continuous}, this alternative method introduces significant line-broadening noise and technical complexity from the strong external DC field.}.
 The high-sensitivity detection relying on natural resonance of Rydberg atoms is fundamentally inaccessible to the 2C4L-RAQR in the low-frequency band, e.g., very-high frequency (VHF) to ultra-high-frequency (UHF) bands. \end{enumerate}